ASTRI-Security-Lab/EncSearch/doc/apis.md

+Byte arrays are base64 encoded.
+Requests and responses are JSON.

 PUT `/index`
 --------------------
+Used to upload a document (encrypted) index
+request:
 ```
 {
 	username: string  // user identifier TODO: add auth to prevent random people from adding to index